 - Someone to stay in the house overnight to provide a sense of security

-- Light domestic tasks like shopping, cooking, light cleaning and gardening
+- Help with light domestic tasks such as shopping, cooking, cleaning and gardening

-- Technical support for older householders such as help with a computer
+- Technical support such as help with a computer or phone

 - Someone to watch TV with in the evenings